-By dispelling the myth that remote working doesn’t work, organisations can unlock the opportunity and advantage of remote working and embrace cloud-based data storage and empower teams to work more flexibly and productively.
-Surface devices offer the same suite of applications as Windows 7 but optimises them for collaboration whether online or offline.
+By dispelling the myth that remote working doesn’t work, organisations can unlock the advantages, embrace cloud-based data storage and empower teams to work more flexibly.
 Windows 10 on a Surface device is the ideal choice for organisations of any size who want to embrace the future of flexible working.

 My business can’t afford to upgrade – it’ll just be too expensive

 Putting resources into new equipment is one of the most cost-effective decisions you can make.
-By improving business efficiency, wiping out spend on the support and maintenance of old equipment and boosting employee morale, this is one of the most worthwhile investments you can make as a small organisation.
+New devices will improve business efficiency, wipe out spend on the support and maintenance of old equipment and boost employee morale; it is one of the most worthwhile investments you can make as a business.

 Microsoft 365 is a unified hardware and software package that enables you to purchase and deploy Surface devices with minimal downtime.
-Microsoft 365, including Office 365 and Enterprise & Security, enables you to smoothly update your OS in real time, while staying secure and productive.
-Access flexible plans and tailored price plans - discover how the investment in Microsoft 365 and Surface devices will deliver value to your organisation now and into the future.
+Microsoft 365, including Office 365 and Enterprise & Security, enables you to smoothly update your OS in real time, whilst staying secure and productive.
+With flexible plans and tailored price plans - discover how the investment in Microsoft 365 will deliver value to your organisation now and into the future.

 Purchasing new kit isn't worth it, regardless of whether I upgrade to Windows 10

-Modern devices are designed to make the most of cloud-based technology.
-The advantages of real-time communication and collaboration are significantly enhanced with portable devices.
-Older devices may stop you working as quickly – a Surface device running on Windows 10 will perform up to 80% better compared to a laptop that’s even four years old.
+Older devices may stop you working as quickly – a Surface device running on Windows 10 will perform up to 80% better compared to a laptop that’s four years old.

-And if you’re spending time and money maintaining older devices, you can be losing up to 48 hours of employee time per PC that could be spent more productively elsewhere in the business.
+If you’re spending time and money maintaining older devices, you can be losing up to 48 hours of employee time per PC that could be spent more productively elsewhere in the business.
 An investment in modern devices is one of the best ways to optimise your business performance.
-Workers can save nearly five hours a week in productivity with a device from the Surface range, making them a solid choice for organisations who need to buy quality hardware that will last.
+Workers save nearly five hours a week in productivity with a device from the Surface range; a solid choice for organisations who need to buy quality hardware that will last.

 Embrace the modern workplace with Microsoft 365 + Surface

-Where Windows 7 offered an operating system, Microsoft 365 is a whole bundle that offers Windows 10, Office 365 and Enterprise Mobility + Security.
-Rather than buying a product or licence, Microsoft 365 is a subscription service.
-Office 365 works from the cloud, and automatically updates applications and offers intelligent capabilities like data insights.
+Whilst Windows 7 offered an operating system, Microsoft 365 is a whole bundle that offers Windows 10, Office 365 and Enterprise Mobility + Security.
+Rather than buying a product or licence, Microsoft 365 is a subscription service based in the cloud, which automatically updates applications and offers intelligent capabilities like data insights.

-Microsoft 365 additionally has important enterprise-grade security to protect your business information, allowing you to select the hardware and subscription that works best for you, without stressing about migrating to the cloud.
+Microsoft 365 additionally has important enterprise-grade security to protect your business information, allowing you to select the hardware and subscription that works best for you, without stressing about cloud migration.

 Discover more about how Windows 10 and Microsoft 365 best support your business and download 'Your Journey to a Modern Desktop eBook' today